ibm-bluemix-mobile-services/bms-samples-nodejs-openwhisk/readme.md

 	`cf push`

    After running `cf push`, you should be able to see the application running on the Bluemix dashboard.
-Visiting the application route will greet you with a landing page displaying more information about this template and the ability to explore the API.

 5. You can run the sample locally by typing the commands: